The magic of parabolic lighting

 As great as paras are, realistically, not every photographer can afford one, so what are the alternatives if your budget doesn’t stretch as far as a para?

-If you’re determined to own your own kit, deep umbrellas are able to produce a similar but not as precisely focused light.
+If you’re determined to own your own kit, then deep umbrellas are able to produce a similar but not as precisely focused light.
 While they don’t allow for the same amount of control over the light as paras do, they do provide good light for those on a budget.
-The added bonus of these is that you can use them with speedlites to further minimise costs.
 You can see the effect of a deep focus umbrella in my ‘Legs Eleven’ live show, where I demonstrate just how effective a deep focus umbrella can be.
 I also show you a technique that even makes the eep focus umbrella comparable to a large ring flash.

 To learn more about parabolic lights and how to use these versatile modifiers, we have a selection of relevant classes throughout the site.
 Below is a selection of recommended content that you may find useful.